(click on map for project sites details)

 - Request for Qualifications (RFQ) is for use under 225 CMR 19.00.
 When filing the RFQ, provide the RFQ Compliance Certification.
 The notification is not complete without the certificate.

-- Property Description – For use with either the RFP, RFQ, or Contract (EMSA)
+- Property Description (see below) – For use with either the RFP, RFQ, or Contract (EMSA)

-- Investment Grade Audit Agreement may be use with the RFP process but must be used in the RFQ process.
+- Investment Grade Audit Agreement – the audit agreement may be used with the RFP process but must be used in the RFQ process.

 - Energy Management Services Agreement (EMSA or Contract) is for use with 225 CMR 10.00 and 225 CMR 19.00 for projects implementing energy conservation measures for energy efficiency and renewable onsite energy.
 Note, for onsite energy generation only, please use the RFP or RFQ and model contract for onsite energy generation only.